 1. What kind of Person am I?

 Are you a people person?
 Do you genuinely enjoy listening to people?
 Are you interested in having a lot of patient contact?
 Or do you prefer as little as possible patient contact?
-Certain specialties such as Family Medicine, Psychiatry and aspects of Internal Medicine offer a lot of patient contact while others like Radiology and Pathology offer less patient contact.
-You may also want to consider your personality type in terms of your love for routine or for variety as the case may be.
+There are certain specialties such as Family Medicine, Psychiatry and aspects of Internal Medicine offer a lot of patient contact while others like Radiology and Pathology offer less patient contact.
+You may also want to consider your personality type in terms of your love for routine or preference for variety as the case may be.
 You don't want to be bored in your choice of specialty!
 SO IT BASICALLY STARTS WITH KNOWING YOURSELF!

 The next 2 really important questions you want to consider have do with your Time.